-5 Tips To Help You Stick To Your Investment Strategies
+5 Tips To Help You Stick To Your Investment Game Plan

-There are so many obvious similarities between strategies used in winning a cycling race and winning in investments.
-Those who understand the need to properly devise strategies, stand a better chance of winning the race.
+There are many obvious similarities between strategies used in winning in sports and winning in investments.
+Those who understand the need to properly devise strategies, stand a better chance of winning in both areas.

 If you want to give yourself a fighting chance of success at investing, you need strategies that are simple, robust, sustainable and insightful.
 Here are five ways that will help you stick to your investment strategies so you’ll stay on track all the way to the finishing line: